IIFabixn/simple-asset-placer/README.md

 - ✅ Make sure you're in the 3D viewport (not Scene Tree or other panels)
 - ✅ Plugin must be enabled in Project Settings → Plugins
 - ✅ Check if TAB key is bound to another shortcut in Godot's Editor Settings
+- ✅ Verify selected nodes are valid Node3D objects (not Node2D or other types)

 ### **Placement Mode Issues**
 - ✅ Verify you're working in a 3D scene with objects that have collision